dimdnk/dotfiles/README.md

 This Repository **dotfiles** contains my personal config files.
 Here you'll find configs, customizations, themes, and whatever I need to personalize my OS experience.

+> [!WARNING]
-> : Warning: Be aware that products can change over time.
+> Be aware that products can change over time.
 I do my best to keep up with the latest changes and releases, but please understand that this won’t always be the case.

 I created them as free resources for your specific use cases.